appserver-io/appserver/_docs/basic-usage.md

 After the installation wizard (or package manager) has finished, the appserver starts automatically.
 You can now use it without limitations.

 Below you find basic instructions on how to make use of the appserver.
 After the installation, you might want to look at some apps.
-A showcase example is bundled with the installation at `http://127.0.0.1:9080/example`
+A showcase example that is accessible via `http://127.0.0.1:9080/example` is bundled with appserver.io.

 Start your preferred browser and check out various possibilities.
 To pass the password barriers use the default login `appserver/appserver.i0`.